MrHaribo/mrharibo.github.io/usermanagement/index.md

 > Notice that choosing the acrifactId "Account" results in the Service projects: Account, AccountService, and AccountDB.
 The Account project itself is not used for anything but is required for the Maven project Hierarchy.

 Build and Run the AccountDB as a *Service Container* and start the AccountService project either *Native* or as a *Service Container*.
-In this case it is necessary to at least start the AccountDB simultaneously with the AccountService to prevent any timimng issues.
+In this case it is necessary to at least start the AccountDB simultaneously with the AccountService to prevent any timing issues.

 > If you are using Docker Toolbox the AccountService wont find the AccountDB network address due to the *docker-machine* issue.
 Be sure to add: **database_address=*your_docker_machine_ip:5432* to the AccountService Native Environment Args.